 IgG heavy chain disease is generally similar to an aggressive malignant lymphoma but is occasionally asymptomatic and benign.

 Common manifestations include lymphadenopathy and hepatosplenomegaly, fever, and recurring infections.
-Palatal edema occurs in about ¼ of patients.
+Palatal edema occurs in about one quarter of patients.

 The median survival with aggressive disease is about 1 yr.
 Death usually results from bacterial infection or progressive malignancy.
-Alkylating drugs, vincristine, or corticosteroids, and radiation therapy may yield transient remissions.
+Alkylating agents, vincristine, or corticosteroids, and radiation therapy may yield transient remissions.

 IgM Heavy Chain Disease